 Although it’s Germany’s highest mountain, reaching the top of the Zugspitze isn’t difficult – well, not if you hop aboard the Bavarian Zugspitze Railway.

-Beginning in Garmisch-Partenkirchen, running for 19 kilometres and ascending 1,945 metres before reaching its destination atop Zugspitzplatt, this is one of the highest railways in Europe, as well as one of four rack railways remaining in Germany.
+Beginning in Garmisch-Partenkirchen, running for 19 kilometres and ascending 1,945 metres before reaching its destination atop Zugspitzplatt, this is one of the highest railways in Europe.
+It’s also one of only four rack railways remaining in Germany.

 Whilst this is one way to get to the ski slopes on Zugspitze, it is also an attraction in itself – and if you’re interested in trains then this will be your ascent of choice, for sure.